etienne-bourganel/etienne-bourganel/README.md

 ### Hi there 👋

-I am a former sales and customer service guy with an engineering edication, now gladly reconverting to become a programmer.
+I am a former sales and customer-service guy with an engineering education, now gladly reconverting to become a programmer.

-I’m currently learning Web Dev through different courses: Learn Enough, Odin Project and I am also learning Golang.
+I’m currently learning Web Dev through different courses: Learn Enough and The Odin Project.
+I am also learning Golang.

 Some of the modest achievements in my journey so far: